Chennakeshava Temple, Somanathapura: Architecture

 The northern and southern row of small shrines inside the pillared courtyard corridor consists of eighteen single shrine and one linked-double shrine each.
 The linked-double shrine is at the northwestern and southwestern corners of the courtyard.
 The western row consists of fourteen small shrines, while the eastern row consists of eight single small shrines and two linked-double shrines.
 In total, the Kesava temple consists of 58 small 1x1 small shrines, 4 small 2x1 linked-double shrines, 2 near entrance, and the main central temple.
 The 64 corridor shrines once featured Vedic and Puranic deities and rooms for pilgrims.
 The statues in the smaller shrines were defaced, their limbs broken or destroyed.
 Some of the recovered broken pieces are in a heap inside the temple.
 The collection includes Jaina statues in the Kayotsarga posture as well as numerous Hindu statues.
-The ceiling of the southern array of shrines has carvings on its ceiling, the western does not and it have a repair-related inscription instead from Vijayanagara Empire era.
-The northern array also mostly lacks any ceiling art work except near the stairs in the middle, while the eastern array shows the greatest signs of damage and restoration with most small shrines missing but for signs of their foundation.
+The ceilings of the southern array of shrines havw carvings on their ceiling, the western array of shrines do not and have a repair-related inscription from Vijayanagara Empire era instead.
+The northern array also mostly lack any ceiling art work except near the stairs in the middle, while the eastern array show the greatest signs of damage and restoration with most small shrines missing but for signs of their foundation.

 The main temple is built on a jagati, which symbolizes worldly platform.
 It is about 3 feet high, star-shaped and has stone steps at its east end for the visitor to climb up to it.
 Near the stairs, on each side are two dvarapala (guardian) shrines but these are damaged.